This page is not directly related to will-making. We include it because it is of potential benefit no matter how you make a Will.

 Any person with a superannuation entitlement can help their next of kin by nominating them as beneficiaries.

-Be aware that there has been a lot of controversy in recent years about superannuation companies refusing to do what the Will says about superannuation assets, claiming that the superannuation asset in effect belongs to the superannuation company and does not form part of your estate.
+Be aware however that there has been a lot of controversy in recent years about superannuation companies refusing to do what the Will says about superannuation assets, claiming that the superannuation asset in effect belongs to the superannuation company and does not form part of your estate.
 So if you make a binding nomination that names your husband/wife as your beneficiary, make sure that the superannuation company is going to respect your nomination.
 Note also that the binding nomination must be renewed every 3 years or else the trustee of the superannuation fund does not have to honour it.

 To search for unclaimed money or unclaimed superannuation balances, start with the ASIC website.